Skip to Content

 Morant’s Curve in Banff National Park!

 From Moraine Lake you will need to head back on yourself and drive into Lake Louise to get to your next stop.
-From Lake Louise, drive on the Bow Valley Parkway for just over 6 kilometers and soon, you’ll come to a popular viewpoint called Morant’s Curve.
+From Lake Louise, drive on the Bow Valley Parkway for just over 6 kilometers (3.7 miles), and soon, you’ll come to a popular viewpoint called Morant’s Curve.

 Near the Bow River’s bend, where trains typically pass by with a gorgeous mountain backdrop, this is an excellent place to stop for a photo.
 Keep a watch out for the viewing signs and park across the highway in the little parking lot.